NhutNguyen236/Web-Application-Programming/README.md

 * [AMPPS for 64bit](https://ampps.informer.com/3.8/) - recommend using this one as your localhost since it is so comfortable, *note that open download link in new window, sometimes traditional download method won't work*.
 * [AMPPS for 32bit](https://ampps.informer.com/download/#downloading) - since AMPPS is supported better on 64bit but we cannot forget the 32 one, it is still functionable
 * [Bootstrap import](https://getbootstrap.com/docs/4.1/getting-started/introduction/) - Bootstrap always updates its components and stuffs so please take a look at this to import the right <script>
-### How to config AMPPS port when it is used by another service?
-* Step 1: Go to AMPPS install folder and access to folder name *apache* then to *conf* so the path must be *x:\x\Ampps\apache\conf*
-* Step 2: Open file named *httpd.conf*
-* Step 3: Ctrl + H to open Replace window and find keyword *80* then replace it with something else for example: 88, 8012, etc.

 ## Status
 <p align = "center">
   *Still in updating process*